-Melbourne has a temperate climate, known for its unpredictability – 'four seasons in one day', according to the cliché.
+Melbourne has a temperate climate, known for its unpredictability – 'four seasons in one day', as the saying goes.
 Winter can be on the chilly side, with average minimum temperatures of 6–7°C from June–October, while summer sees temperatures rise to over 30°C (usually with a couple of days over 40°C thrown in for good measure).

-Sports fans can enjoy the Australian Open Tennis in January, the Grand Prix in March, the AFL final in September, the Melbourne Cup (Australia’s most prestigious horse race) in November and the Boxing Day Test cricket in December.Back to top
+Sports fans can enjoy the Australian Open tennis Grand Slam in January, the Formula 1 Grand Prix in March, the AFL finals in September, the Melbourne Cup in November and the Boxing Day Test cricket at the MCG in December.Back to top

 A free City Circle historic tourist tram (number 35) runs around the perimetre of the city centre.